 Table of Contents

-Flat rate billing differs from billing by the hour because of how the customer is charged.
-When you work for a flat rate, you get paid a predetermined amount regardless of how much work you put in.
-On the other hand, the hourly rate is determined by how many hours you put in and how much money you make overall.
-So, as a freelancer or a business, it is important to know about flat rate vs hourly rate pay.
+Flat rate billing differ from billing by the hour because of how the customer is charged.
+When you work for a flat rate, you get paid a certain number regardless of how much work you put in.
+On the other hand, the hourly rate is determined by how many hours of work you put in and how much money you make overall.
+So, as a freelancer or a business, it is important to know exactly about flat rate vs hourly rate pay.

 When working for yourself or managing a small business, it is important to establish a reasonable pricing structure knowing flat rate vs hourly rate pay.
 There are pros and downsides to each billing method that must be weighed carefully when deciding which billing process is right for you and your customer.
 Many small business owners work on both billing methods to avoid payment disputes.